AllenChen1997/heavy_ion_HW/README.md

 you will see the plot on screen and the saved data canvas.png.

-make sure the data is following the form.
+make sure the data.txt is following the form. the second line number is signn or xsect.

 # about the my_draw.C